ThomasShen012/...fLAsk-dEmO.../README.md

-# FRSTP
+# Flask Demo
-for my own FRSTP
+for OFFICIAL VERSION